Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 11 Feb 1977

-The murder that "Frank the Bomp" Bompensiero was charged with occured in
+The murder that "Frank the Bomp" Bompensiero was charged with occurred in

 Los Angeles in 1938.
 Victor, who was the son of Sam Carlino, and who lived